 For example, a common objective in the game was to restore power to a switch that would activate a pump station, or open a security door.
 In these moments a solution might lie in the spiritual realm where the switch’s macabre counterpart could be powered with spiritual energy, and thereby restore its functionality in the real world.

 This energy isn’t just lying around, but Marianne can create a fount of spiritual force by helping spirits pass on or by repairing objects with potent spiritual memories.
 It is also in these otherworldly tasks that the game imparts stories by some of Niwa’s deceased residents which help the player piece together what caused the downfall of this place.

 If, like me, you are still having PTSD after that Shakespeare book puzzle from Silent Hill 3, rest assured that The Medium’s brainteasers are based more in practicable problem solving rather than abstract deduction.
 In this way the game stays more focused on telling its story, and time is never wasted on drawn out or tangential objectives.

 It all ends… IN ME!!

 Bloober Team’s commitment to providing a true survival horror experience also shows in how few enemies and jump scares they built into their game.
-To be sure, there was one or two moments that scared the utter crap out of me (and sent the cat flying off my lap), but they far and few between.
+To be sure, there was one or two moments that scared the utter crap out of me (and sent the cat flying off my lap), but they are far and few between.